 Step 3: Decorate the Petit Fours

 Top four of the petit fours with the white fondant discs.
-Brush the petit fours with a touch of water to adhere the fondant, if necessary.
+Brush the pieces with a touch of water to adhere to the fondant, if necessary.

 Next, roll out a small portion of pink fondant and cut out “BABY”.
 Adhere those to the tops of the four white petit fours with a touch of water.

 Then cut out a circle from the patterned section of the fondant and place it on top of each petit four.
-Once again, brush the petit fours with a little water to adhere the fondant, if necessary.
+Once again, brush the little cakes with a little water to adhere to the fondant, if necessary.

-Once the petit fours are finished, use a small offset spatula to gently remove the petit fours from the tray and place them on a serving tray or in individual mini liners.
+Once they are finished, use a small offset spatula to gently remove the petit fours from the tray and place them on a serving tray or in individual mini liners.